The Solar System

 Moons are also known as natural satellites.
 These orbit planets and asteroids in our solar system.

-- More than 200 moons in our solar system.
+- Around 224 traditional moon count in our solar system.

 Also called minor planets.
 These are rocky, airless remnants left over from the early formation of the Solar system.
-Current known Asteroids are 1,113,527.
+The current known Asteroids are 1,113,527.

 These are mostly irregular in shape, few are spherical, often pitted or cratered.
 Asteroids revolve around the sun in elliptical orbits, which brings them near to Sun and into the inner solar system.

-There are three broad composition classes of asteroids are C-, S-, and M-types.
+There are three broad composition classes of asteroids C-, S-, and M-types.

-Comets are frozen leftovers from the formation of the solar system composed of dust, rock, and ices.
+Comets are frozen leftovers from the formation of the solar system composed of dust, rock, and ice.

 They range from a few miles to tens of miles wide, but as they orbit closer to the Sun, they heat up and spew gases and dust into a glowing head that can be larger than a planet.
 This material forms a tail that stretches millions of miles.